Daniel-M/nvimConfigFiles/README.md

 ## Installing vim-plug
 [https://github.com/junegunn/vim-plug](https://github.com/junegunn/vim-plug)

-Execute the following to get installed the `vim-plug` plugin manager for `Neovim`
+`vim-plug` is a nice plugin manager for vim and neovim.
+To install it execute the following to get installed the `vim-plug` plugin manager for `Neovim`

 ```sh
 curl -fLo ~/.config/nvim/autoload/plug.vim --create-dirs \